-When Students Face Arrest
+Legal Support When Students Face Arrest

-With offices in New Braunfels, we serve students in Austin, San Antonio, San Marcos, and throughout Central Texas.
+With offices in New Braunfels, we serve students in Austin, San Antonio, San Marcos and throughout Central Texas.

-Will I Lose My Scholarship?
+Will You Lose Your Scholarship?

 Students convicted of criminal offenses lose much of their eligibility for financial aid.
 They may also see their scholarships revoked.
-In particular, students with records of sex crimes or drug offenses – both of which rank among the most common campus crimes – will lose their access to federal financial aid, as well as Pell Grants.
+In particular, students with records of sex crimes or drug offenses – both of which rank among the most common campus crimes – will lose their access to federal financial aid as well as Pell Grants.

 While private institutions and academic organizations have some discretion in deciding whether to continue a student’s scholarship, they do not often look favorably upon criminal activity.